is0p0d/coldfront/coldfront/plugins/saml/README.md

 > [!IMPORTANT]
 > Every SAML_ATTR and SAML_GROUP you define MUST match the case defined in your IDP configuration.

 > [!WARNING]
+> SAML_METADATA_LOCAL is disabled by default, if you need a static metadata file instead of an IDP provided dynamic metadata file, you'll have to modify the saml.py source file **in your venv.** You can achieve this by simply uncommenting the line having to do with SAML_METADATA_LOCAL.

+> [!WARNING]
 > Currently the SAML_LOGIN_URL env is unimplemented, instead you must replace {% url 'saml_login_link'} in login.html with your SSO login link